-This window breaker tool (with seat belt cutter), named ‘resqme’, is something which you might consider keeping handy in your vehicle (or on your keychain) in case of an emergency where you may need to quickly shatter and break a window to escape.
+The ” RESQUME ” tool (window breaker) comes with a built-in seat belt cutter.
+It’s something to consider keeping in your vehicle (or on your keychain).
+I keep one in my truck in case of an emergency — to quickly shatter and break a window to escape.

 I bought one of these to keep in my truck for an emergency, just in case.
-Not only could this tool potentially save my own life in a car crash or submersion, but it could be used to help rescue others.
-Also, in a SHTF world where you might need to gain access somewhere whereby breaking a window will allow you to do so, this tool is one convenient solution.
+Not only could this tool potentially help me escape being trapped, but it could be used to help rescue others.

 The resqme tool is designed to help you escape quickly from a vehicle following a car crash or if sinking in water.
-Here’s an article I wrote awhile back, “How To Escape From A Sinking Car”.
+Here’s an article I wrote awhile back:

 The seat belt cutter portion is a razor sharp blade mounted in a groove to enable you to quickly slice through the seat-belt material.
 The blade is protected by a clip which snaps tightly into the tool.
 The clip has a hole in it which cab be used to attach to a key ring.

 I did not want to carry this on my keychain.
 So I tied a small length of paracord to hold the resqme tool to the gear shift lever.
 That way it will ALWAYS be accessible if I need it in the vehicle.